 Call it a new party, call it a 21st century collaboration, call it an army, call it your new home.
 Or just call it GOOD.

 We are people, businesses, moms, kids, artists, organizations, policymakers, students, teachers, and engineers.
 All united in one simple idea, each elevated by being connected.
 Let’s do what works and never default to what doesn’t.
 Join us, and together we’ll power what works.

-Online Community Dedicated to Citizens
+Online Community Dedicated to Citizens, International Policy and Management

 Avaaz—meaning "voice" in several European, Middle Eastern and Asian languages—launched in 2007 with a simple democratic mission: organize citizens of all nations to close the gap between the world we have and the world most people everywhere want.

 Avaaz empowers millions of people from all walks of life to take action on pressing global, regional and national issues, from corruption and poverty to conflict and climate change.
 Their model of internet organizing allows thousands of individual efforts, however small, to be rapidly combined into a powerful collective force.

 The Avaaz community campaigns in 15 languages, served by a core team on 6 continents and thousands of volunteers.
 They take action -- signing petitions, funding media campaigns and direct actions, emailing, calling and lobbying governments, and organizing "offline" protests and events -- to ensure that the views and values of the world's people inform the decisions that affect us all.

 The Avaaz Way